Infrared PEMF Mat Technology Works | The Tech Behind The Benefits

 Infrared PEMF mats are part of the growing world of infrared wellness, but they work a little differently than what most people expect from infrared heat at home.
 When we think of infrared therapy, we usually picture full-body sauna cabins, heated tents, blankets, or domes.
 These surround your body, trap heat inside, and create a deep, often sweaty experience, different from a traditional sauna, but still intense.

-Infrared PEMF mats take another approach.
-You lie on them, on the floor, sofa, or bed, and the infrared heat works through your body while pulsed electromagnetic fields signals support deeper healing.
-Some mats can reach core temperatures of around 158°F (70°C–80°C), but the surface you lie on tends to be 40–50°F cooler.
+Infrared PEMF mats work differently.
+Infrared heat penetrates the body while pulsed electromagnetic fields support deeper healing.
+Most mats reach core temperatures of 158°F (70°C–80°C), but the surface stays 40 to 50°F cooler.
 So if you are looking for a strong heat session, this may not be the right tool.

 HealthyLine Platinum Mat Series Review